19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Melee Attack.md

 # Melee Attack
 To make a melee attack, you make a [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) [Check](Check.md) and compare the result to the target's [AC](../Player%20Characters/Derived%20Statistics/Armor%20Class.md).
+- *If [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) is your [Favored Ability](../Player%20Characters/Favored%20Ability.md), remember to double it for this check.*
 ## Damage
 Roll the damage die of the [Weapon](../Items/Equipment/Weapons.md) used to make the attack.
 Add your [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) to this die roll to get the damage dealt.